sjbostian/INFM600/README.md

-    From the original dataset, only information necessary to answer the question of which actors made the most films in each genre for a particular year or range of years has been mantained.
+    From the original dataset, only information necessary to answer the question of which actors made the most films in each genre for a particular year or range of years has been maintained.
 This includes genres, actors and release years for each movie.

     The dataset is released in the framework of INFM 600, Information Environments, Spring